cdoorenweerd/Rubinoff_etal_UH_Systematics_class/20190917_IQTree/iqtree_handout.md

 [cdoorenw@login002 ~]$ sbatch <slurm script>
 ```

-You can see the status of queue on our partition with:
+You can see the status of the queue on our partition with:

 ```console
 [cdoorenw@login002 ~]$ squeue -p pep662
 [cdoorenw@login002 ~]$ squeue -u pep662_f2021
 ```

+## Homework assignment report

+A maximum of two-pages report must cover:

+- Explain why you used this analysis method ("because you were told to do so" gives 0 points)
+- Explain how you decided on the settings (paramters) that you chose and clearly write which ones you used.
+- Figure the result(s) (tree(s))
+- Briefly describe the results and what they mean